withastro/docs/src/pages/en/core-concepts/layouts.md

 When a Markdown file includes a layout, it passes a single `{ content }` property to the layout file which includes the frontmatter properties and the final HTML output of the page.

-See the above example for how to pass content properties of a markdown file to a layout file.
+See the above example for how to pass content properties of a Markdown file to a layout.

 ```markdown
 // Example src/pages/posts/post-1.md